visionect/django-moneta/README.md

 1. Create NSS database with Mobitel's root CA certificate and your client certificate (you can use certconvert.sh)
 2. Edit your settings.py
  * Add `moneta` to `INSTALLED_APPS`
- * set `MONETA_DBDIR` to point to NSS directory you've created in first step
+ * set `MONETA_DBDIR` to point to NSS directory you've created in the first step
  * set `MONETA_CERT_NAME` to your client certificate name
  * optionally set `MONETA_PIN` if you're using it
  * set `MONETA_PRODUCTION` to `True` when you go to production